Ashlalala/aajonusnet/md/Books/Hot Tub Therapy.md

 8. Human white blood cells - A restrictor enzyme used in research labs to snip and combine DNA
 9. Bacilli Amyloliquefaciens
-10.Desiccated (dried out) blood cells
+10. Desiccated (dried out) blood cells
-11.Enterobacter Cloacal
+11. Enterobacter Cloacal
-12.Enterobacteriaceae
+12. Enterobacteriaceae
-13.Carcinogen Zinc Cadmium Sulfide
+13. Carcinogen Zinc Cadmium Sulfide
-14.Other Bacilli and other toxic molds capable of
-    producing heart disease and meningitis as well as acute upper respiratory and gastrointestinal
+14. Other Bacilli and other toxic molds capable of producing heart disease and meningitis as well as acute upper respiratory and gastrointestinal distress.

-    distress.
+=

 Chemtrail researcher Cliff Carnicom concludes that crimes of the highest order are being perpetrated